‘Swing Time’, Part One, Chapter 2

 BUSTER

-She obviously is identical to you.
-You got a nice figure too.
+She’s obviously identical to you, isn’t she?
+You’ve got a nice figure too.

 SNOWY

-I’ll give you a knuckle sandwich if you don’t shut up.
-Come on.
-The boy.
-Who looks like you of course.
+I’ll give you a knuckle sandwich if you don’t shut up!
+Come on!
+The boy!

-They attend to Billy, getting his clothes off once finishing with Nyssa.
-They remain silent as they do it.
+They attend to Billy, getting his clothes off.
+They do this in silence for a while.

 BUSTER

 (satisfied) There!
 Got his jacket off.
-Do you need to take off his pants?
+Do we need to take off his pants?

 SNOWY

-No, no. Let the guy have some privacy.
-Besides you’re giving him his clothes anyway.
-Strip off!
+No. Let the guy have his privacy.
+Besides you’re giving him your clothes anyway.
+So, strip off!

 BUSTER